Mooseburger1/Springboard-Data-Science-Immersive/EDA_human_temperature/README.md

+* Note: this is the same explanation as written in the worked JUPYTER NOTEBOOK.
+However the images contained in this README are not rendering properly in the Jupyter Notebook as hosted on Github.
+The Notebook, however will contain hyperlinks within itself to each worked section with code and functions as applied.

 # Is 98.6 Degrees Optimal?
 An EDA of Human Body Temperature
 #### Given a population sample of 130 body temperatures, what can we infer about the population?
 ********************************